adeluyemi79/Online-Retail-Store-Project/README.md

 highly performant
 easily built and maintained
 developed and deployed quickly

 Problem Statements/Tasks

-Problem Statements/Tasks
 we developed a CI/CD pipeline to automate the software development, testing, packaging, and deployment, reducing the time to market the app and ensuring good quality service is experienced by end users.
-In this project, we pushed the code to our GitHub repository create a continuous integration pipeline using Jenkins to compile, test, and package the code present in GitHub.
+In this project, source codes used were pushed to the GitHub repository, The code Hosting Platform. created a continuous integration pipeline using Jenkins to compile, test, and package the code present in GitHub.
-Write Dockerfile to push the war file to the Tomcat server Integrate Docker with Ansible and write the playbook Deploy artifacts to the Kubernetes cluster
+Write Dockerfile to push the war file to the Tomcat server Integrated Docker with Ansible and write the playbook Deployed artifacts to the Kubernetes cluster
-Monitor resources using Grafana.
+Monitored resources using Grafana.